-How do I store these pb & j cups? – I would store in the fridge if you can, but they can be set at room temperature for a few hours before enjoying (as long as your environment isn’t super hot).
+How do I store these peanut butter & jelly cups? – I would store in the fridge in an airtight container, if you can, but they can be set at room temperature for a few hours before enjoying (as long as your environment isn’t super hot).

 - Line a 12-cup muffin pan with 9 liners; set aside.